Register renaming: Out-of-order

-Different instructions may take different amounts of time; for example, a processor may be able to execute hundreds of instructions while a single load from the main memory is in progress.

-Shorter instructions executed while the load is outstanding will finish first, thus the instructions are finishing out of the original program order.
+Different instructions may take different amounts of time; for example, a processor may be able to execute hundreds of register-to-register instructions while a single load from the main memory is in progress.
+A key advance in improving performance is to allow those fast instructions to be performed while the others are waiting for data.
+This means the instructions are no longer completed in the order they are specified in the machine code, they are instead performed out-of-order.